magiama9/weather-dashboard/README.md

 ## Libraries, Frameworks, and APIs

+* ~~Bootstrap - Used for mobile responsiveness, accessibility, and basic page layout~~
-* Bootstrap - Used for mobile responsiveness, accessibility, and basic page layout
+* Foundation - Used for mobile responsiveness, accessibility, and page layout
+    * Foundation is used over Bootstrap because components are more portable and it is easier to include only what's needed vs. a whole framework.
 * JQuery - Used for DOM querying and dynamic content insertion
 * OpenWeatherMap - Weather API used for current weather data and forecasts